copious-world/link-meta/README.md

 A blog media type is a type of media along with a meta description of the media rendered/stored as a type.

-A link-package is an instance of a blog-type
+A link-meta is an instance of a blog-type

 ## Definition Origination